What is an early payment discount?

 An early payment discount is a form of trade finance, allowing buyers to pay a discounted amount to suppliers in exchange for settling invoices before their maturity date.
-Also known as a prompt payment discount or early settlement discount, it’s typically calculated as a percentage of the value of the goods and services purchased.
+Also known as a prompt payment discount or early settlement discount, it’s typically calculated as a percentage of the goods and services purchased.

 Early payment discounts can vary depending on how early the invoice is paid, most often through a dynamic discounting mechanism.
-For suppliers, an early payment discount is a way of improving cash flow by speeding up customer payments and thereby reducing their days sales outstanding (DSO).
-This can have a positive impact on the supplier’s working capital position, providing access to the extra working capital needed to fulfil customer orders or grow the business.
+For suppliers, an early payment discount improves cash flow by speeding up customer payments, thereby reducing their days of outstanding sales.
+This can positively impact their working capital position, providing access to the extra working capital needed to fulfill customer orders or grow the business.

-For buyers, early payment discounts mean a lower cost of goods and are likely to represent an attractive return on the company’s cash.
-By taking advantage of early payment discounts, buyers can also strengthen their supplier relationships.
+For buyers, early payment discounts mean a lower cost of goods and are likely to represent an attractive, risk-free return on the company’s cash.
+Buyers can also strengthen their supplier relationships by taking advantage of early payment discounts.

 Early payment discount example

-A common early payment discount is expressed as ‘2/10 net 30 days’.
-This means that the invoice needs to be paid within 30 days – but the buyer will receive a 2% discount on their purchase if they pay the invoice within 10 days.
-So for an invoice worth $1,000, the buyer can pay $1,000 at 30 days – or alternatively, they can pay $980 within 10 days, thereby achieving a $20 discount.
+A common early payment discount set-up is expressed as ‘2/10 net 30 days’.
+In this example, the invoice needs to be paid within 30 days but the buyer can secure a 2% discount on their purchase if they pay the invoice within 10 days.
+So for an invoice worth $1,000, the buyer can pay $1,000 at 30 days – or alternatively, they can pay $980 within 10 days, thereby achieving a 2% ($20) discount.

 From the buyer’s point of view, this translates into an attractive return on cash.
 The cost of credit can be calculated by using the following formula: